themue-trainings/restful-apis-with-go/content/sections/wrappers/jwt/index.md

 ## JSON Web Token

-* The JSON Web Token (JWT) is a compact, self-contained, signed JSON object that represents a security token
+* The JSON Web Token (JWT) is a compact, self-contained, signed JSON object that represents a security token crafted by auth0
 * It is a base64 encoded string that contains a header, a payload and a signature
 * The header contains the type of token and the algorithm used to sign the token
 * The payload contains the claims of the token
 * The signature is used to verify the token
 * It is a standard way to authenticate and authorize users
 * The claims may contain an expiration date useful for session handling
-* Several implementations are available, like [Tideland Go JSON Web Token](https://pkg.go.dev/tideland.dev/go/jwt)
+* Several implementations are available, like the Tideland Go JSON Web Token](https://pkg.go.dev/tideland.dev/go/jwt)
 * Login and retrieving of right credentials has to be done via redirection to the authorization URL

 ## HTTPX